react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 If we decide to adopt this proposal, we'll have to broadcast this change to the ecosystem.
 Ideally, we'll start by adding the `reactNativeManifest` section to the app template and to `create-react-native-library`.

-We foresee a phase in which only a part of the userbase has this section configured and tool developers need to account for the absence of this section.
+We foresee a phase in which only a part of the userbase has this section configured, and tool and developers need to account for the absence of this section.

 Once the v1.0.0 version of the shape is finalised, we can start integrating it across the board in various tools mentioned in [Proposed Tooling](#proposed-tooling) section.
 This first wave of support would have to be aligned around a given React Native release, say in 0.73 (which branch has not been cut).